pve/parallamr/QA_REPORT_FOR_QUEEN.md

 ### Conclusion

-The Parallaxr project now has a **battle-tested, comprehensive testing strategy** that ensures:
+The Parallamr project now has a **battle-tested, comprehensive testing strategy** that ensures:

 - **Reliability**: Systematic validation of all components
 - **Robustness**: Comprehensive edge case and error handling